 So now that your starter is established, you no longer need to feed it every day.
 It can be kept in the fridge with the lid on for a week or two without feeding.
 If you are going away or don’t plan to use it for some time, simply feed it and put it straight in the fridge rather than leaving it out to rise, it will be happy for 2-3 weeks easily.

 Using your Starter

-To make pizza dough then first work out how much starter you need using the Sourdough Pizza Calculator.
+To make pizza dough you’ll need to add a certain amount of starter to the dough.
+To work out how much starter you need, use the Sourdough Ingredient Calculator.
 Make sure that the amount you need is no more than 220g so that sufficient starter is left over for next time as you currently have a 300g starter.

-Feed it and once it has risen and peaked, remove the amount of starter you need and start making the dough using the Sourdough Pizza Recipe.
+When you come to make the dough, you’ll need to feed the starter and once it has risen and peaked, its ready to use in the Sourdough Pizza Recipe.
 You want to catch it as close to its peak as possible as this is when its at its most active and will give the best results.
-Scrape down the sides of the jar and seal it with an air-tight lid.
+Once you’ve removed what you need for the recipe, scrape down the sides of the jar and seal it with an air-tight lid.
 Return the starter to the fridge (without feeding it) and it will sit there happily without feeding until the next time you make dough.

 When its time to make dough again, just remove it from the fridge, feed it and wait for it to peak again before using.
 If the starter seems sleepy then you may need to double feed it by just doing two feeds back to back to get it fully active again.